Zurich-Blockchain-RnD/event-journal/Meetup log - follow us here.md

 ## 2018-09-29

 As our meetups mature and our objectives become clearer, we're able to get down to coding much faster.
-First we took some time to discuss what we wanted to achieve in this session, then we separated into groups according to what participants preferred to tackle within the parameters we agreed on earlier.
+First, we took some time to discuss what we wanted to achieve in this session, then we separated into groups according to what participants preferred to tackle within the parameters we agreed on earlier.
 We were also very glad have a co-founder of the Corda blockchain project hang out with us during our session and tell us a bit about this very interesting new system.

-As we discussed in previous meetups, because payments are at the core of most blockchain services, we decided that an adequate first project would be a very simple full stack blockchain payment solution that has a user friendly UI for all participants.
+As we discussed in previous meetups, because payments are at the core of most blockchain services, we decided that an adequate first project would be a very simple full stack blockchain payment solution that has a user-friendly UI for all participants.
 While payments may seem like a relatively trivial issue, there are many aspects to take into consideration.

 How can the consumer trust the provider?